 What Is Cohort Analysis?

 Cohort analysis is a kind of behavioral analytics.
 It takes the data from given eCommerce orders, website subscribers, or online game users rather than looking at all users as one group.
 And it breaks them into related customer segmentation for analysis.
 So in a subscription business model, you can sell different memberships with a free trial and paid options.
-So you can break it down into different segmentation and see how the membership performs over a time period.
+So you can break it down into different segments and see how the membership performs over a time period.

 Cohort analysis is a tool to measure user repurchase, renewal, and son re-engagement activity over time.
 It helps to know whether user engagement is actually getting better or worse over time.
 So you can understand the user lifetime value from the current content, products, or services.
 You can forecast CAC in the coming sale and marketing campaign activities, based on the current customer lifetime value.